michaelplanknz/end_of_outbreak_analysis/README.md

 Results in version 1 [v1] of the preprint were generated using the version of the repository tagged v1.0.

-Results in version 2 [v2] of the preprint were generated using the version of the repository tagged v2.0.
+Results in version 2 [v2] of the preprint and the final published article were generated using the version of the repository tagged v2.0.

 # Abstract